Creon

 CREON® is indicated for the treatment of exocrine pancreatic insufficiency in adult and pediatric patients.

 - The total daily dosage in adult and pediatric patients greater than 12 months of age should reflect approximately three meals plus two or three snacks per day.
-With each snack, administer approximately half the prescribed CREON dose for a meal.
+With each snack, administer approximately half the prescribed dose for a meal.

 - Do not substitute other pancreatic enzyme products for CREON.
 When switching from another pancreatic enzyme product to CREON, monitor patients for clinical symptoms of exocrine pancreatic insufficiency and titrate the dosage as needed.